Introduction to Convolutional NN

 image/universita/ex-notion/Convolutional NN/Untitled 3 https://www.youtube.com/watch?v=VxhSouuSZDY&ab_channel=Udacity

-1x1 is to reduce the number of channels (way to reduce the parameter count).
+1x1 is to reduce the number of channels (way to reduce the parameter count) in the following layers!
+So that the number of input channels is ok.

 Residual layers